oxguy3/winstons-world/README.md

-# ktbgame
+# Winston's World
-Revolution No 9ine's game project for DMC 1000 (Foundations of Digital Media) at UC, Fall 2019
+Revolution No 9ine's game project for DMC 1000 (Foundations of Digital Media) at UC, Fall 2019.
+Play online at <https://playwinstonsworld.com>.

 ## Development
 Information on how to install and work on the game can be found on [the project wiki](https://github.com/oxguy3/ktbgame/wiki).